khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - ![](https://d1.awsstatic.com/r2018/b/FSx-Windows/FSx_Windows_File_Server_How-it-Works.9396055e727c3903de991e7f3052ec295c86f274.png)
 ## AWS_Storage_gateway
 - A hybrid cloud storage service that gives you on-premises access to virtually unlimited cloud storage.
-- types of gateways
+- Types of gateways
-  - Tape Gateway
-    - allows moving tape backups to the cloud.
+  - Tape Gateway: Allows moving tape backups to the cloud.
-  - File Gateway
-    - offer ~~SMB~~ or ~~NFs~~ in S3 with local catching
+  - File Gateway: offer *SMB* or *NFs* in S3 with local catching
-  - Volume Gateway
-    - Present cloud-based iSCSI block storage volumes to your on-premises applications.
+  - Volume Gateway: Present cloud-based iSCSI block storage volumes to your on-premises applications.
-- that seamlessly connect on-premises applications to cloud storage, caching data locally for low-latency access.
+- That seamlessly connect on-premises applications to cloud storage, caching data locally for low-latency access.
-- ~Ref~
+- Ref
   - [Link](https://docs.aws.amazon.com/storagegateway/latest/userguide/StorageGatewayConcepts.html)

 - It is not suited to be used as a shared storage space that multiple applications can access in parallel.